 If macros are the source of energy, micros are the key that unlocks them.
 Therefore micros cannot be separated from the macronutrients.

 The best way to meet both macro and micro requirements is to consume a vast variety of foods.
 A good rule is to “eat a rainbow” which means your plate should have as many (natural) colours as possible on it.
 When you’re worrying about what are macros in diet terms, if you can build a plate with purple cabbage, red or yellow peppers, oranges, blueberries, and leafy greens, you’re getting enough nutrients.

 Find out more about healthy eating.

-There are two primary micronutrients that provide our bodies with essential nutrients but not energy:
+Two primary micronutrients provide our bodies with essential nutrients but not energy:

 Vitamins are required in an endless number of roles within the body and in larger quantities when compared to minerals.
-You can get them from a wide variety of foods but it is essential that you consume enough fats in your meal to aid their absorption.
+You can get them from a wide variety of foods but you must consume enough fats in your meal to aid their absorption.
 They are classified as:

 - Fat-soluble vitamins (A, D, E and K)

 Minerals are required in trace amounts even when compared to vitamins but are just as critical to the proper functioning of the body.
 You may be at risk of mineral insufficiency if you don’t consume a wide variety of foods, which could force you to take supplements.
 The most important minerals required by your body are:

 - Omega 3 and Omega 6 fatty acids